victoriaalvarezcidgt/Decision-making-models/04__Documentation/05__Shiny_App.md

     Recursive Feature Selection
   </summary>
   If the user selects the Recursive Feature Selection method, the Recursive Feature Elimination (RFE) algorithm is applied to the dataset.
 The RFE algorithm is run using the <code>rfe</code> function from the
   <code>caret</code>package.
-Cross-validation controls are created using the rfeControl function, and the model is trained on different feature subset sizes.
-The reduced dataset is created by selecting the target variable
+Cross-validation controls are created using the <code>rfeControl</code> function, and the model is trained on different feature subset sizes.
+The reduced dataset is created by selecting the
-  and the optimal variables identified by the RFE algorithm.
+  target variable and the optimal variables identified by the RFE algorithm.

   ```R
 else if (input$selection == "Recursive Feature Selection") {